-The Occupational Therapy Comprehensive is administered as part of OTE 760 Transition to Practice Course and follows guidelines outlined by the Graduate school under Op3.19-6.
-The graduate school's policy may be found at this link: Op3.19-6 Comprehensive Examination.
-Comprehensive Examination Application/Result forms are available at http://graduate.missouristate.edu/currentstudents/ (under Forms) and should be returned to the student's department upon completion of student information in the top section.
-The department will forward the results of the comprehensive examination to the Graduate College.
+The Occupational Therapy Comprehensive Exam is administered as part of OTE 760 Transition to Professional Practice and follows guidelines outlined by the Graduate College here: Op3.19-6 Comprehensive Examination.
+Comprehensive Examination Application/Result forms are available in the forms section and should be returned to the student's Program upon completion of student information in the top section.
+The Program will forward the results of the comprehensive examination to the Graduate College.
 These results will be entered into the University system (Banner) and will be reflected in the student's degree audit.

-The OTE 760 comprehensive exam will be administered annually in the spring of semester 5 of the curriculum.
-Students will be given 2 hours and 30 minutes to complete the exam.
-The exam will consist of 100 to 125 multiple-choice questions and will be a computer-based examination.
+The comprehensive exam will be administered annually in the spring of semester 5 of the curriculum.
+The exam will consist of 100 to 125 questions and will be a computer-based examination.
 Each OT student must obtain a passing score of 73%.
-If a student fails to score 73%, their score will be compared to see if it falls between 1.5 standard deviations (SD) of the mean of all the students taking the comprehensive exam.
-If the student's score falls within 1.5 SD of the cohort mean they will be granted a passing score on the exam.
+If a student fails to score 73%, students will be required to (1) provide an oral review of missed elements with one or more faculty member(s) and, (2) retest using varied approaches to addressed missed elements on the comprehensive examination.
+The following MSU Graduate College policy applies to all students that do not pass the remedial exam on the second attempt.
+View the full policy.
+It states the following: